Los Angeles County Economic Development Corporation

 Los Angeles County Economic Development Corporation (LAEDC) is a public-benefit nonprofit corporation established in 1981 by the Los Angeles County Board of Supervisors.
 Its mission is “Reinventing our economy to collaboratively advance growth and prosperity for all.”
 The LAEDC was originally formed to facilitate Los Angeles County's economy with programs to improve and stimulate economic development to ameliorate conditions of poverty, community tensions, and social and economic disparities.

 Since then, the organization has grown to encompass a wide range of services, using a broad-based coalition of community, government, business and education partners.
 LAEDC holds workshops, town halls, conferences, economic forecasts and other professional events throughout the year in various locations throughout the Los Angeles County region, providing partners a path toward collaborative economic development.

 The Institute for Applied Economics

 This division of the LAEDC conducts notable and widely quoted economic and industry research published for the public.
-The Institute for Applied Economics [formerly the LAEDC Economic and Policy Consulting Department and the LAEDC Economic and Policy Analysis] and the now-defunct Kyser Center for Applied Economics provides fee-based consulting services to businesses.
+The Institute for Applied Economics [formerly the LAEDC Economic and Policy Consulting Department and the LAEDC Economic and Policy Analysis] and the now-defunct Kyser Center for Economic Research [whose functions were absorbed by the Institute] provides fee-based consulting services to a wide range of clients, detailing economic impact of development, business operations, and regulation, as well as providing intelligence about specific industry clusters, labor force, and workforce development issues.
 It focuses on the Los Angeles region, California, and national economies.

 The Institute’s reports provide decision makers with critical information from which to make informed decisions.
 In addition to providing on-demand research per client requirements, the Institute also conducts foundational research to ensure LAEDC’s many programs for economic development are on target, including the company’s collaboration with workforce investment boards, its award-winning business assistance program, and its work on the L.A.
 County Strategic Plan for Economic Development and its cluster development initiatives.